serverless-components/dashboard-notification-handler/README.md

 &nbsp;

-Easily deploy a Python handler for handling Serverless Insight Alert Notifications.
+Easily deploy a NodeJS or Python function for handling Serverless Insight Alert Notifications.

 &nbsp;